Guide · PhotoTag.ai

 PhotoTag.ai is a mature, credible choice for Lightroom-centric photographers and photo + video contributors who value non-expiring credit packs and metadata embedding.

 If your bottleneck is batch scale across agencies rather than catalog integration, compare your real upload volume and export needs before you standardize on one tool.
 The best fit depends on where you work — inside Lightroom or in the browser — and how many images you move per sprint.
+AI Keywording is one browser-first alternative when named agency exports and larger batches matter more than a Lightroom plugin.